plotly/dash-labs/docs/09-MultiPageDashApp-NestedFolders.md

 **Please see Chapter 08-MultiPageDashApp for an introduction to the Multi-Page Dash App Plugin**

 If you would like to add an example, feel free to create a pull request!
-For more information, see the documentation issue #xx.

 ### Example: Nested Folders
 This example shows how `dash.register_page` handles